Alec Kessler: Career

 Kessler played collegiately for the University of Georgia Bulldogs, where he was a three-time academic all-American first-team selection as well as the national academic all-American of the year in 1989 and 1990.
 Kessler left Georgia as the school's all-time leading scorer with 1,788 points (until the record was surpassed by Litterial Green).

-The 6'11" power forward/center was selected 12th in the 1990 NBA Draft by the Houston Rockets, but his draft rights were immediately traded to the Miami Heat in exchange for the draft rights to Dave Jamerson and Carl Herrera.
+The 6'11" power forward/center was selected 12th in the 1990 NBA draft by the Houston Rockets, but his draft rights were immediately traded to the Miami Heat in exchange for the draft rights to Dave Jamerson and Carl Herrera.

 Kessler made some news during the 1991 NBA Playoffs when he went missing for days in the Bahamas while checking on honeymoon spots with his fiancé.
 He had failed to check in with family members and it prompted a two-day search until he was found safe.

-In his NBA career, he was a member of the Miami Heat for 210 games spanning four seasons until being waived on November 2, 1994, prior to the start of the 1994-95 season.
+In his NBA career, he was a member of the Miami Heat for 210 games spanning four seasons until being waived on November 2, 1994, prior to the start of the 1994–95 season.
 He was played mostly as a backup center and held career averages of 5.2 points and 3.6 rebounds per game.
 He was still receiving $300,000 per annum from the Heat ten years after being cut.
+He would be the last Miami Heat player to wear #33 before the arrival of Alonzo Mourning, whom it was later retired in honor of.